St. Paul Winter Carnival 2026: What to See, Do, and Experience in Minnesota’s Winter Wonderland

 The family’s favorite activities are always the King Boreas Grande Day Parade and Vulcan Victory Torchlight Parade.

 While both parades, they have two very different feels.
-Each has connections to the St Paul Winter Carnival Lore and their royal court.
+Each has connections to the St Paul Winter Carnival lore and their royal court.

 The King Boreas Grande Day Parade is the daytime parade.
 The procession is down West 7th Street featuring dozens of bands, floats, and, of course, the newly crowned King Boreas and his Royal Family.